Aaron98990/ways-of-the-game/excessive-force.md

 Studs on any body part except the foot that is not glancing should be excessive force. **Ask the player where they were hit and show the marks from the studs penetrating the skin with clear stud outlines before making a decision - it is okay to make or change a decision based on the injury in this case.
 If skin is red with no penetration and no stud outlines, studs grazed the skin is usually just a caution.**
 - [Serious Foul Play 1.](https://www.youtube.com/watch?v=x369hGXJVDc), [Serious Foul Play 2.](https://www.youtube.com/watch?v=xNAVqoAXnvg&t=243s), [Serius Foul Play 3](https://www.youtube.com/watch?v=BjQ__f4JG9o), [Serious Foul Play 4.](https://youtu.be/ybVefZeKoxE?feature=shared&t=314), [Violent Conduct 1](https://www.youtube.com/watch?v=dfDV_bTCGUw), [Violent Conduct 2](https://www.youtube.com/watch?v=c-kJ5Xzqpt8)

-studs on a player's foot that occurs after a slide, jump, or lunge should be excessive force.
+Studs on a player's foot that occurs after a slide, jump, or lunge should be excessive force.
 - [Serious Foul Play 1](https://www.youtube.com/shorts/tad64vUazbM)

 A kick/tackle to the head or neck that that uses high force (e.g. bicycle kicks)